Jason McCord / Level Designer

 BACKWATER

-The level was inspired from some concept art back when Respawn was just starting.
-Old fans will recognize the shot as a blurry teaser we gave out on our website.
-IMC Rising was a great chance to finally bring the idea to life.
+The level was inspired from some concept art of a swampy environment back when Respawn was just starting.
+Old fans will recognize the shot as a blurry teaser we gave out on our website, one that started the Respawn Nessie fan mascot.

 The map is a lot of terrain, with plenty of elevation changes to make for interesting Titan battles.
 The Pilot paths move underground and through the center of the map.
 There's no cover or buildings on the outskirts for Pilots, by design, to keep the action central and fast.
 In Last Titan Standing, Titans often fight for control of the hill overlooking most of the map.